ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             LibraryPath
         </td>
         <td>
-            List of paths to use as "include directories" when attempting to merge assemblies
+            List of paths to use as "include directories" when attempting to merge assemblies.
         </td>
     </tr>
 	<tr>